-All financial liabilities are recognised initially at fair value.
-The Agency's financial liabilities include trade and other payables and retirement benefit obligations.
+All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.
+The Agency's financial liabilities include accounts payable and accruals, retirement benefit obligations and lease liabilities.